alan-turing-institute/rse-course/course_prerequisites/index.md

   The default shell is usually `bash` but if not you can get to `bash` by opening a terminal and typing `bash`.

 </details>

-## Additional things to install

-### C++ compiler for Windows

-If you're using Windows, in order to use `Cython` in the "Programming for Speed" module, you may need to install a `C++ compiler`, [see here for more details](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows).

 ## Troubleshooting